adigyran/portfolio/README.md

 [product flavors](https://developer.android.com/studio/build/build-variants#product-flavors) to
 control where content for the app should be loaded from.

+To build Doctor app:
+./gradlew :app-doctor:assembleDemoRelease - for release apk
+./gradlew :app-doctor:assembleDemoDebug - for debug apk

+To build Patient app

+./gradlew :app-patient:assembleDemoRelease - for release apk
+./gradlew :app-patient:assembleDemoDebug - for debug apk

+This will create apks of flavours in build\outputs\apk

 # DI
 The **Aya Health** app uses [Kodein](https://github.com/kosi-libs/Kodein) as DI framework